 Yes!
 All cats living in countries with rabies should be given rabies vaccinations regularly throughout their lifetime.
 In fact, many states require that cats are vaccinated against rabies by law.
 The rabies vaccine is a “core vaccine” in the United States, meaning that it protects animals from a highly contagious, life-threatening disease.
 Rabies is a zoonotic disease—in other words, it can be transmitted from animals to humans, making it a threat to public health as well as your pets.

-Even if a cat does not go outside or interact with any other animals, there is always a chance they could escape or that a rabid animal like a bat or raccoon could break into your home.
+Even if a cat does not go outside or interact with any other animals, there is always a chance it could escape or that a rabid animal like a bat or raccoon could break into your home.
 Because there is no treatment for rabies in cats and the disease presents a significant risk to humans, not vaccinating your cat (regardless of whether they are indoor or outdoor) can have dire consequences.

 By law, veterinarians are required to report suspected rabies cases to animal disease regulatory authorities.
 Many states require that unvaccinated cats who have been exposed to rabies are euthanized and sent away for testing since the disease cannot be diagnosed in living animals.
-In areas where euthanasia is not strictly required, the only other option is for the cat to be placed in strict quarantine to prevent possible spread of the disease.
-This often has to be done at a veterinary clinic for up to 4-6 months, which can quickly become costly.
+In areas where euthanasia is not strictly required, the only other option is for the cat to be placed in strict quarantine to prevent the possible spread of the disease.
+This often has to be done at a veterinary clinic for up to four to six months, which can quickly become costly.

 How long are rabies shots for cats good for?